finale-lua/lua-docs-generator/documentation.md

 # Documentation

 This file will describe how the multiline comments are parsed.
+As you'll see, the syntax is designed to be short and extremely easy to use.

 ## Modules